Your College Journey Starts Here

 Module 3: Financial Aid & Affordability

-Understand college costs, complete your financial aid requirements, maximize the aid you qualify for, and make a confident, affordable enrollment decision.
+The sticker price isn’t the real price.
+This module helps you understand what college actually costs, complete your financial aid, maximize what you qualify for, and make a confident, affordable decision.

 Your Sections